-Adults providing education and care are familiar with relevant emergency drills and carry these out with the children on an at least three-monthly basis.
+Adults providing education and care are familiar with relevant emergency drills and carry out each type of drill with children (as appropriate) on an, at least, three-monthly basis.

 A record of the emergency drills carried out and evidence of how evaluation of the drills has informed the annual review of the service's emergency plan.

 The criterion aims to uphold the safety of children by ensuring that:

 - adults at the service have the necessary skills, knowledge and experience to deal with emergency situations;

 - review of the service’s emergency plan and evacuation procedures are part of the service’s regular self review processes; and

 - children are familiar with, and confident in, responding to emergency procedures.

 Amended May 2015